-If you’re doing this for the first time yourself, the process isn’t over yet.
+If you’re doing this for the very first time by yourself, the process isn’t over yet.

-I’d recommend saving the page or printing it for later reference.
+I’d highly recommend saving the page or printing it off for later reference should you need it.

 Additionally, you will need to go back into your Bluehost domain info page to confirm the transfer there too.

 The process is complete, transfer usually takes 7 days but I’ve found this to happen much sooner.

 If you log into your SiteGround account and go to My Account, under Domains you’ll see that the domain transfer is pending.
 See image below.